-The Pitbull Mastiff Mix may have a rough appearance, but he is one of the most friendly and gentle dogs you could wish for as a member of the family.
+The Pitbull Mastiff Mix may have a rough appearance, but he is one of the most friendly and gentle dogs you could wish for as a family member.

-This mixed breed dog, also known as the Pit Mastiff or American Masti-Bull, is a wonderful canine companion.
+This mixed breed dog, also known as the Pit Mastiff or American Masti-Bull, is an excellent canine companion.
 Protective and loyal, with a high level of intellect that makes him easy to teach.

 What exactly is a Pitbull Mastiff mix?

-While they may appear violent or dangerous, Mastiffs are actually very friendly and affectionate when it comes to their owners' children and other family members, similar to Pit Bulls.
+While they may appear violent or dangerous, Mastiffs are very friendly and affectionate regarding their owners' children and other family members, similar to Pitbulls.

 Appearance of a Pitbull Mastiff Mix

-Mastiff Pitbull mongrels tend to have a strong build that can be square or rectangular in shape, as they are the progeny of guard dogs and fighting dogs, respectively.
+Mastiff Pitbull mongrels tend to have a muscular build that can be square or rectangular, as they are the progeny of guard dogs and fighting dogs, respectively.